Sleep Better with Psoriatic Arthritis: Tips for a Restful Night

 The Connection Between PsA and Sleep

-PsA is a chronic condition that combines the symptoms of psoriasis and arthritis.
-This can lead to painful, itchy skin, achy joints, bodily pain, fatigue, and general discomfort.
-While there is no cure for PsA, managing stress is crucial to reducing symptoms and flare-ups.
-One of the most effective ways to manage stress is to get high-quality sleep.
+Psoriatic arthritis (PsA) is a chronic condition that combines the symptoms of psoriasis and arthritis, leading to painful, itchy skin, achy joints, bodily pain, fatigue, and general discomfort.
+Managing stress is crucial to reducing symptoms and flare-ups, and one of the most effective ways to manage stress is to get high-quality sleep.

 Common Sleep Disturbances in PsA

-Research suggests that 84% of people with PsA experience poor sleep quality.
-This can lead to increased fatigue, anxiety, and joint inflammation, making it even harder to manage symptoms.
-But don’t worry – there are ways to overcome these sleep disturbances and get the restful night’s sleep you deserve.
+Research suggests that 84% of people with PsA experience poor sleep quality, leading to increased fatigue, anxiety, and joint inflammation, making it even harder to manage symptoms.
+However, there are ways to overcome these sleep disturbances and get the restful night’s sleep you deserve.

 Cooling Down